merttmetin/GetirCaseStudy/ReadMe.md

 # GETIR CASE STUDY FOR REST API

+Rest API Created using NodeJS,Express and MongoDB.
+Using JEST for unit test.
+Finally project deployed to HEROKU.
-Rest API Created using NodeJS and available to test as following URL.
+Service is available to test as following URL.

 https://getir-case-study-mm.herokuapp.com

 ## Endpoint
 Method Type : POST